isbobby/mdnotes/computer systems/Inter Process Communication.md

 ## Message Passing
 Message passing allows two processes to communicate by sending and receiving a message.

-It can be configured to have direct / indirect addressing, synchrnous / asynchronous, buffered / unbuffered.
+It can be configured to have direct / indirect addressing, synchronous / asynchronous, buffered / unbuffered.

 A communication link has to be created between two processes, and messages are delivered into a `mailbox` of the receiver process.